DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![04](/Pictures/Digital Forensics/Credit Card Fraud/04.png)

+We may also check his emails which are sent from where we can get the position of Frank with the company name.

+The company logo is available in inbox emails which can be found under `vol2\Users\IEUser\AppData\Roaming\Thunderbird\Profiles\nujdgn3y.default\ImapMail\mail.boxipay.online`.

 **2.Where is the location and name of the file where Frank stores his password?**

 We just follow our normal mind, we may not sotre our password in plaintext, so we tend to find something which can hide the text information.
 The `media files`, such as `pictures`, `music` and  `vedios`, should come to our mind at first.
 Meanwhile, we can check whether there is any documents file which provide hint for the location of passwrod.
 After we checj all the document file, we tend to search the result folder which has collected all the media files.
 Unfortunately, It seems that Frank is clever than we think.